 'We are treated like kids': Edmonton drops masking after Alberta moves to take away powers

-Edmonton city councillors cancelled the city's masking bylaw Tuesday, after the Alberta government moved to take away the ability of all local governments to require masks and vaccines in public spaces.
+Edmonton councillors immediately cancelled the city's masking bylaw Tuesday, as the Alberta government moved to take away the ability of all local councils to require masks and vaccines in public spaces.

 Bill 4 was presented by Municipal Affairs Minister Ric McIver, which would give only him the power to bring in vaccine and mask mandates, unless it's on municipal property.